FlorianTaube/screamlab/docs/index.rst

 CorziliusNMR
 ============

-*.*

 Welcome!
-This is the documentation for CorziliusNMR, a Python package for ...
+This is CorziliusNMR, a Python package for the evaluation of relaxation processes in multi-spin system observed by  SCREAM-DNP (Specific Cross Relaxation Enhancement by Active Motions under Dynamic Nuclear Polarization).

 Features